breezy-weather/breezy-weather/CONTRIBUTE.md

 Then focus on the `requestWeather()` function.
 You will need to create a converter class.
 The goal of a converter class is to normalize the data we received into Breezy Weather data objects.

-Here is the minimum code you need to put in `app/src/main/java/org/breezyweather/weather/converters/`:
+Here is the minimum code you need to put in your converter:
 ```kotlin
 fun convert(
     context: Context,